When you first get your CBD oil, you might be stuck thinking… How do you actually take it? Read on to find out.

 When it comes to deciding how to take CBD oil for you, in what dosage, and how often, this is arguably the most important factor of all.

-The explosion of CBD’s popularity has led to countless brands popping out of the woodwork, using different source materials, meaning the quality, quantity and condition of the CBD is different for each of them.
+The explosion of CBD’s popularity has led to countless brands popping out of the woodwork, using different source materials, meaning a number of things can be different, including:

 This itself isn’t much to worry about, as hemp and cannabis plants themselves have varying amounts of CBD, so some level of variance is to be expected.

 However, you do need to check the reviews, background and websites of any brand you plan on buying into, to make sure they have the scientific backing and desire to do things properly, as opposed to running a “make money quick” scheme.

-This is why we put so much effort into lab testing our products and making sure they are organic, sustainable, and made from top-quality broad spectrum CBD.
+This is why we put so much effort into lab testing our products and making sure they are:

-Brands who appear to spend more time on branding and flashy packaging than they do on research and creating a high-quality product should be avoided at all costs, as they either aren’t knowledgeable about how to make a high quality product, or they don’t care.
+Brands who appear to spend more time on branding and flashy packaging than they do on creating a high-quality product should be avoided at all costs – they either aren’t knowledgeable about how to make a high quality product, or they don’t care.